Württemberg Mausoleum: Grounds and architecture

 Salucci submitted at least three plans for the Mausoleum during the 1819 contest, all for a Neoclassical structure.
 The design used for the Mausoleum was inspired by Andrea Palladio's Villa Capra "La Rotonda".

 The Mausoleum is circular, with four arms, three of which are porticos, approached by a staircase of four perrons, and topped with a free-standing dome.
 The landing of each perron hosts a cast-iron bowl for offerings, a motif taken from tombs of European antiquity and from La Rotonda.
 Biblical verses carved in stone are present above the north and south porticos.
 The Mausoleum is lit by a glass skylight at the top of the dome.
 This design was a compromise made between a more modest structure and a larger version with a colonnade.
 This is also the case for the crypt, which Salucci had intended to be decorated with reliefs.
 The iron and glass construction of the Mausoleum cupola is some of the earliest all-iron architecture in Germany.

 In addition to the Mausoleum, two additional buildings were erected on the Württemberg.
 These were residences for a Russian Orthodox priest and his family, and the other for two liturgical singers.
 After 1895, the houses became the residencies for custodians charged with keeping the Mausoleum in good order.
-In 2015–16, the priest's house was remodeled into a visitor's center.
+In 2015–16, the priest's house was remodeled into a visitor center.